disi-unibo-nlp/medgenie/README.md

 ## RAGAS Evaluation
 ### Metrics
 * `Context recall`
+To calculate context recall, each sentence in the ground truth (GT) answer is examined to determine if it can be linked back to the retrieved/generated context.
+Ideally, all sentences in the ground truth answer should be identifiable within the retrieved/generated context for optimal context recall.
+The values range between 0 and 1, with higher values indicating better performance.
+Check out the [Ragas Documentation](https://docs.ragas.io/en/latest/concepts/metrics/context_recall.html) for more on this metric.

 ```math
 Context\ Recall = \frac{|\text{GT sentences that can be attributed to context}|}{|\text{Number of sentences in GT}|}
 ```

 * `Context precision`
+is a measure that assesses if all relevant items from the ground truth (GT) in the contexts are ranked higher.
+Ideally all the relevant chunks must appear at the top ranks.
+This metric is computed using the question, ground truth and the contexts, with values ranging between 0 and 1, where higher scores indicate better precision.
+Check out the [Ragas Documentation](https://docs.ragas.io/en/latest/concepts/metrics/context_precision.html) for more on this metric.

 ```math
 Context\ Precision@K = \frac{\left( \sum_\limits{k=1}^K \text{Precision@}K \times v_k \right)}{\text{Total number of relevant items in the top }K \text{ results}}
 ```
 ```math
 Precision@K = \frac{\text{true positives@k}}{(\text{true positives@k} + \text{false positives@k})}
 ```

 * `Faithfulness`
+evaluates the factual consistency of the generated answer with the provided context.
+It calculates a score based on how well the claims in the answer align with the given context.
+To determine faithfulness, the claims in the answer are compared against the context to see if they can be inferred accurately.
+The score is scaled to a range of (0,1), where higher values indicate better faithfulness.
+Check out the [Ragas Documentation](https://docs.ragas.io/en/latest/concepts/metrics/faithfulness.html) for more on this metric.
 ```math
 Faithfulness = \frac{|\text{Number of claims in the generated answer that can be inferred from given context}|}{|\text{Total number of claims in the generated answer}|}
 ```